 Jodi Eichelberger moved back to Boise from New York in April of 2014.
 The very next month, he featured at Story Story Late-Night’s PLAYTHiNG and he’s been playing along ever since.
-He joined the board in 2015 and has served as artistic director since 2016.
+Jodi Eichelberger joined the board in 2015 and has served as Producing Artistic Director since 2016.
+He hosts the Flagship season, our podcast, and radio show.
+Check ’em out.

-With experience ranging from the artistic director of a non-profit theater to a performer on Broadway, Jodi comes to us with a wealth of background in the performing arts.
+With experience ranging from the artistic director of a non-profit theater to a performer on Broadway, Jodi Eichelberger comes to us with a wealth of background in the performing arts.
 He was an active storyteller in the New York storytelling community.
 He told stories at The Moth and SpeakEasy Stories.
 A community storytelling show in Brooklyn called “Stories 4” was his first venture producing a storytelling show.
 He also produced a podcast of personal narratives called “The Acorn People” for several years.

 Since coming to Boise, Jodi has performed as an actor with Alley Repertory Theater and Boise Contemporary Theater.
 He is also the Program Director for Surel’s Place, an artist in residency program.